inbrainz/cerebro/topics/general.md

 > Contributor: Pau Garcia-Mila

-> Extract: Hello?
-Are you there &amp;&amp;name ?
-What would you like to talk about?
+> Extract: Hi &amp;&amp;name, what would you like to talk about 😀?

 ### Knowledge Unit: [I&#039;m bored  / Boredom  / Meh  / Idk  / Boring ](../knowledge_units/general/im-bored.md)